-Consider the following when wiring the NI PS-16.
+Consider the following when wiring the NI PS-14.

-- Use appropriate copper cables that are designed for an operating temperature of: - 60 °C for ambient up to 45 °C. - 75 °C for ambient up to 60 °C minimum. - Follow national installation codes and installation regulations. - Up to two stranded wires with the same cross section are permitted in one connection point (except PE wire). - Do not use the unit without the PE connection being wired.
+- Use appropriate copper cables that are designed for an operating temperature of: - 60 °C for ambient up to 45 °C. - 75 °C for ambient up to 60 °C minimum. - Follow national installation codes and installation regulations. - Ensure all strands of a stranded wire cutter enter the terminal connection. - Up to two stranded wires with the same cross section are permitted in one connection point (except PE wire). - Do not use the unit without the PE connection being wired. - To fulfill GL requirements, unused terminals spaces must be closed.